iZettle/sdk-ios/Documentation/SDK_Tipping_Support_Documentation.md

 ### Additional material

-- iZettle SDK FAQ Tipping
+- Zettle SDK FAQ Tipping
-- Instruction of how to update iZettle reader software
+- Instruction of how to update Zettle reader software
-- Description of user interaction on iZettle reader when receiving tips
+- Description of user interaction on Zettle reader when receiving tips

-## iZettle SDK FAQ tipping
+## Zettle SDK FAQ tipping

-### How does the tipping feature work in the iZettle SDK and iZettle Reader?
+### How does the tipping feature work in the Zettle SDK and Zettle Reader?

-iZettle's tipping function allows customers to add an extra amount to the total sum of their bill (market specific versions: entering total sum or adding an extra amount), and they can do so straight into your card reader.
-This function only works with an iZettle Reader.
+Zettle's tipping function allows customers to add an extra amount to the total sum of their bill (market specific versions: entering total sum or adding an extra amount), and they can do so straight into your card reader.
+This function only works with a Zettle Reader.

 ### How do I activate the tipping function within the SDK?
 Tipping is optional and is enabled per call to the charge-function.